abdulwaheed76/practices/README.md

         1. 0 stoUnderstanding - same for sto
         1. 0 sketch/wrf - very quick creating sketch with digital pencil or wireframeing tool
         1. 0 scenarios - scenarios, cases e.g what happens if `x` is done in a `y` way.
-        1. 0 wbs - work break down structure having tasks, sub tasks and their estimates of next level. e.g level 1 in this case (listed below)
+        1. 0 wbs - work break down structure having tasks, sub tasks and their estimates of next level. e.g level 1 in this case (listed below).
+Here, the estimated proposed time will be added to all the tickets for the next level (which is level 1 in this case as current level is 0)
         1. 0 pairReview - review all what is done in this level here.
         1. 0 stoReview - review all what is done in this level here.
 1. Level 1